corda/corda-docs-portal/content/en/platform/corda/5.0/deploying-operating/deploying/deploying.md

     createdSecretPath: "<path-to-corda-created-secrets>"
 ```

-* <vault-URL> is the full URL including port at which HashiCorp Vault is reachable, not including any path.
+* <vault-URL> is the full URL including port at which the Vault instance is reachable, not including any path.
-* <vault-token> must allow sufficient permissions to read from HashiCorp Vault at the Corda configured paths and write to the <path-to-corda-created-secrets>, where Corda writes secrets it creates.
+* <vault-token> must allow sufficient permissions to read from Vault at the Corda configured paths and write to the <path-to-corda-created-secrets>, where Corda writes secrets it creates.

 ### Bootstrapping